Documentation for the ratpoints program: Installation

 Run

 in the working directory.
-This will build an executable {\tt rptest} and then run (and time) it.
-Finally, the output (which was written to a file {\tt rptest.out}) is compared against {\tt testbase}, which contains the output of a sample run.
-The two should be identical.
+This will build an executable \texttt{rptest} and then run (and time) it.
+Finally, the output (which was written to a file \texttt{rptest.out}) is compared against \texttt{testbase}, which contains the output of a sample run.
+The two should be identical; otherwise the message \texttt{Test failed!} will be displayed (on its own on a line).

+calls \texttt{ratpoints} on a curve with lots of rational points and with a fairly large height bound, times it, and compares the output to what is expected.
+This may take a few minutes, so be patient!